 Mindfulness means learning to pay attention, in a particular way, in the present moment and non-judgementally.
 Mindfulness has attracted considerable attention in recent years and is becoming more widely practised in the UK, having originated as an Eastern philosophy.
 It is premised upon becoming more aware of moment to moment experience and creates space to respond vis a vis react and more readily acknowledge what is actually occurring at that time.
 Fundamentally mindfulness is a mixture of meditation and gaining greater awareness of what is happening to you at that time and the way you feel and respond to those feelings.
 I can also offer bespoke mindfulness based interventions or integrative mindfulness practice as appropriate.

 - Concessions available for students undertaking the Counselling Certificate.

 I work in a private therapy practice at a professional , discreet, safe, accessible base, Nr Stone, Staffordshire, with easy parking provided.

-If you would like to make an appointment or if you would like further information you can either call me on 07879990027 or email me by Clicking Here.
+If you would like to make an appointment or if you would like further information you can either call me on mobile telephone number 07747867290 or email me by Clicking Here.
 If I am unable to take your call please feel free to leave me your name and number and I will contact you within 24 hours.
 Similarly with email, I will endeavour to reply within the same time frame.

 In addition to the above I maintain continuous professional development attending latest conferences, workshops and developmental professional forums.